 Amylase and lipase are digestive enzymes.
 Amylase breaks down dietary starch, and lipase aids in the digestion of dietary fats.
 The pancreas produces these enzymes in large quantities and secretes them into the small intestine.
 Diseases of the pancreas most commonly cause elevated amylase and lipase, although other disorders may lead to abnormally increased blood levels of these enzymes.

-Chronic pancreatitis is a persistent inflammation of the pancreas.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, chronic pancreatitis is most frequently due to prolonged, excessive consumption of alcohol.
+Chronic pancreatitis refers to persistent inflammation of the pancreas, which is most frequently due to prolonged, excessive consumption of alcohol.
 Blood amylase and lipase are typically elevated with chronic pancreatitis.

 Pancreatic cancer may cause elevation in blood amylase and lipase due to impingement on the duct system within the pancreas.
 According to the American Cancer Society, approximately 53,070 new cases of pancreatic cancer occurred in the United States in 2016.
 Pancreatic cancer was the fourth most common cause of cancer deaths in both men and women in 2016.
 Symptoms of pancreatic cancer include weight loss, fatigue, nausea and vomiting, abdominal or back pain, and voluminous, greasy stools.

 A severe blow to the abdomen may cause pancreatic injury and a spike in blood amylase and lipase.
 The authors of an April 2008 research study published in the "Canadian Journal of Surgery" reported that the death rate due to pancreatic injury ranges from approximately 2 to 17 percent.
 The enzyme and/or hormone producing capacity of the pancreas may be diminished among those people who survive a pancreatic injury.